hakanonal/hang-man-ai/docs/Journal.md

 - Hello!
 Let's get on with this new metrics and sweep.
   - created the [sweep](https://wandb.ai/hakanonal/hang-man-ai/sweeps/v0l2e7i3) It is sweeping only different agents only.

+#### 01.09.2021

+- Today I want to at least start to create an agent that has a regresion network.
+  - I am distracted though before begening the job I wanted to create a result report until now.
+[Here](https://wandb.ai/hakanonal/hang-man-ai/reports/Comparison-of-Non-Neural-Networkds--Vmlldzo5ODQ1NDA) it is